 Many places have time restrictions on when you can move out or into a residence.
 Ask yourself if your move could be even slightly affected by such constraints.

-- Have to stop at a storage location?
+- Need to stop at a storage location?
 Let your movers know if there’s a cutoff time for moving items in.

 - When is the latest you can move into your new place?
 Is there a deadline that would be affected by a flexible start move?

-Remember, if you agreed to a flexible start time with your movers, there’s no guaranteed start time (just a general range).
+Remember, if you agreed to a flexible start time with us—we call it a 'Flex move'—there’s no guaranteed start time (just a general range).
 So, make sure you’ve considered your final destination’s cutoff time for moving in.

 Mistake #4: Being Too Helpful